patrickfuller/patrickfuller.github.io/_posts/2018-10-14-government-funding.md

 This was exciting!
 Starting a company let me short-circuit the academic career ladder and jumped me a few rungs up to the Assistant Professor stage.

 This was also terrifying.
 Who was I to be in this position?
 Are they really just going to give me money?
-And what's all of the acronyms?
+And what's with all of the acronyms?

 This is a path that many deep tech startup founders must face.
 As a community, we don't discuss it enough.ⓘ/Most topics I find are about the semantics.
 They're more "Consider referring your KO to an OTA vehicle to simplify the FAR dependencies of your JE-RDAP" and less "what are we even doing here?"./ⓘ